At Oxfam, it’s not just our logo that’s green

 - Gear – socks etc. Make sure you pack what they and you will need.
-It can get cold at night.
+It will get cold at night.

-- Medications – Anti-flams, plasters, strapping tape, pain killers.
+- Medications – Anti-flams, plasters, strapping tape, pain killers (think blisters).

-- Things to do – magazines, books, cards to keep you entertained.
+- Things to do – magazines, books, cards, games and costumes to keep you entertained.

-- Juice for your phone, torch and the car!
+- Power for your phone, torch and the car!

 - Plan – Check, check and check again.
 Shops are not open at 4am!

 It is best to stay in self-contained accommodation such as houses, apartments or baches as these produce less carbon emissions than hotels and motels.
 Staying in a campervan is even better!

 “Pack it in, pack it out”.
 Anything you take onto the trail should be taken out.
 Pick up any rubbish you see on the trail or at the checkpoints.
 You will be crossing a huge amount of private land that has very generously been lent to us for the weekend so please make every effort to keep it as it was.